irenecelebrin/web-services-and-applications/project/README.md

     http://127.0.0.1:5000

 To make curl requests from your terminal,  use the routes described in section **2.
-Backend / Flask app**, adding to the Headers the parameter *Accept: application/json*.
+Flask app and person DAO**, adding to the Headers the parameter *Accept: application/json*.

 View a member by id: